 We know the vaccines are extremely effective at preventing people from getting sick from the current strain of the virus causing COVID-19.
 They keep people out of the hospital.
 They prevent deaths.

-But there are new strains emerging in many different parts of the world with variants that could spread widely in the US in the coming months.
-They could eventually make the vaccine less effective.
+But there are new strains emerging in many different parts of the world with variants are spreading widely in the US.

 So, the more people who are vaccinated and protected against the strains circulating now, the less opportunity there is for the virus to keep spreading and changing to outsmart the vaccines.